Definition of Academic Terminology

 Curriculum Map / Curriculum Matrix

-The Curriculum Map / Matrix is defined as the complete program of study the student must follow and successfully complete in order to earn the sought degree.
-The curriculum map is located with every approved major at the university is in the university catalog, consistent with the curriculum approval as submitted to Catalog and Curriculum processes.
-Under every major page in the catalog the full program of study is listed in a curriculum matrix.
-This shows the student the degree (or degree choices); The degree’s associated BELL Core hours; all major requirements, which might include a concentration or track, (with those hours counting in the major); minor required hours (minimum of 18 hours; and the number of hours expressed as Free or General Electives still needed to complete the minimum credit hours for the degree sought.
+The Curriculum Map / Matrix is defined as the program of study the student must follow and successfully complete in order to earn the sought degree.
+The curriculum map/matrix is located with every approved major at the university is in the university catalog, consistent with the curriculum approval as submitted to Catalog and Curriculum processes.
+Under every major page in the catalog the minimum program of study is listed in a curriculum matrix.
+This shows the student the degree (or degree choices); The degree’s associated BELL Core hours; all major requirements, which might include a concentration or track, (with those hours counting in the major); minor required hours (minimum of 18 hours); and the number of hours expressed as Free or General Electives still needed to complete the minimum credit hours for the degree sought.

 Faculty proposing a full new program, new major or minor, or revisions to an existing major or minor, must submit a full curricular matrix with the Catalog and Curriculum proposal.
 This allows the college of origination to review the proposed action(s) in context of the full program of study, to ensure the continuity of the program to degree completion.
 This is subsequently reviewed by a body of faculty peers in the University Catalog and Curriculum process, and a vote of the Faculty Senate.
 For students reviewing the curriculum matrix in the major of choice, they can see the full scope and all courses of the entire program of study.
 This program of study reviewed and approved by the faculty, is published in the next university catalog edition, June 1 of each year.
 Each approved program or change of program is reflected in the “catalog of entry” in the degree audit software DegreeWorks available to every student through the university portal’s personal log in, and also to the student’s advisor.
 It is the obligation of the Office of the Registrar to provide information for matriculating / entering degree students to point out the catalog of entry and demonstrate its mirrored correlation to their Program of Study in mapped by category (BELL Core, Major, Minor and Free Electives) in DegreeWorks.
 This catalog and DegreeWorks is provided each year for new students in different formats including: through orientation presentations, training videos, or WELL Core sessions.